 Sharks are also present too and you are likely to spot several white tips resting on the canyon floors, plus grey reef sharks, particularly at the reef edge.
-With a gentle current you can cover a huge area here and it is a site that you can and may dive more than one time on your Australian dive trip.
+With a gentle current you can cover a huge area here and it is a site that you can and may visit more than one time on your diving trip.

 As you descend down through the water column you can start your dive at the reef edge that drops to a wall at a depth of around 30m.
 On this wall you can see a lot of gorgonian fans and sea whips.
 There are a number of sessile life forms reaching out into the channel to capture passing nutrients so their display is wide and the colours are impressive.
 It is worth checking out the blue for passing manta or eagle rays as well as white tips and grey reef sharks.